dimagi/commcare-hq/docs/pillows.rst

 A pillow can fall behind for two reasons:

-1. The processor is too slow for the number of changes that are coming in. (i.e. `change_lag` for that pillow is very high)
+1. The processor is too slow for the number of changes that are coming in. (i.e. "change_lag" for that pillow is very high)
 2. There has been an issue with the change feed that has caused the checkpoint to be "rewound"
 3. Many exceptions happen during the day which requires pillows to process the same changes later.